fafalone/HelloWorldDriver/README.md

 The tB version only needs to be built.
 The required settings applied for making kernel mode drivers were creating a standard exe, removing the current references, enabling the settings Project: Native subsystem->YES, Project: Override entry point->DriverEntry, Project: Runtime binding of DLL declares->NO.

+**NOTE:** In newer tB versions, you also need to set Strip relocation symbols to NO, and Enable Address Space Layout Randomization to YES.
+Also starting in Beta 786, no project with an entry point override can be built.
+Use 785 to build, or check the current version has since fixed this.

 If you want to build the VB6 version to compare:
 The VBP includes the undocumented link switches and enables the optimizations needed, so just needs to be opened and compiled.
 After compiling the .sys, use The_trick's Patcher project (included) to strip the msvbvm60.dll dependency from the .sys.